Help to Buy equity loan

 What happens if I sell my Help to Buy home?

 The Help to Buy equity loan must be paid in full when you sell your home.
+This is worked out as the percentage you borrow.
 And if you received a loan for 20% of the value when you bought the home, you’ll have to pay back 20% of the value when you sell.
 So if your home has increased in value, you’ll have to pay back a little more than you borrowed.

 An independent valuer will decide what your home is worth and your home needs to be sold on the open market.